-The second layer of your teeth is made up of dentin, tooth sensitivity occurs when this becomes exposed.
+The second layer of your teeth is made up of dentin; tooth sensitivity occurs when dentine becomes exposed.
 The dentin has microscopic channels called tubules, which are pathways to the nerve inside your tooth.
 When these tubules are exposed, nerves are more easily triggered by certain stimuli (such as cold beverages) which then in turn causes tooth sensitivity.

 Causes of tooth sensitivity

 Tooth sensitivity may be caused by one or more of the following scenarios: